bsorrentino/bsorrentino/_posts/2024-03-19-langgraph-for-swift.md

 ---
 layout: post
-title:  AI Agent on IOS with LangGraph for Swift
+title:  AI Agent on iOS with LangGraph for Swift
 date:   2024-03-21
 description: "Brings the power of LangGraph, for making cyclical graphs, to the Swift language. "
 categories: ai